whyolet/ttt/README.md

     * `""` pairs,
     * characters other than `"`
   * `"` character.
-* Quoted text is returned as a literal string value after removing the opening and closing `"` and replacing each `""` with a single `"`.
+* Quoted text is parsed as a literal text string value after removing the opening and closing `"` and replacing each `""` with a single `"`.
 * Multiline text in an indented structure is better represented with an indented text.

 #### Indented text